 The nationally endangered Hutton's shearwater is the only seabird globally to breed in a sub-alpine environment.

 The kākā is a large parrot belonging to the nestorinae family, a group that includes the kea and the extinct Norfolk Island kākā.

-The kākāpō (night parrot) is one of New Zealand’s unique treasures with only 126 known surviving birds.
+The kākāpō (night parrot) is one of New Zealand’s unique treasures with fewer than 160 known surviving birds.
 It is listed internationally as a critically endangered species.

 The New Zealand kea is an endemic parrot found in the South Island's alpine environments.